Agents

 4. Adding a critique / reflection step between tool calling and generate.

-5. Deep copying the TaskState and exploring several trajectories.
+5. Forking the TaskState and exploring several trajectories.

-Note that by default expected errors (e.g. file not found, insufficient, permission , timeouts, etc.) are forwarded to the model for possible recovery.
+By default expected errors (e.g. file not found, insufficient permission, timeouts, output limit exceeded etc.) are forwarded to the model for possible recovery.
 If you would like to intervene in the default error handling then rather than immediately appending the list of assistant messages returned from call_tools() to state.messages (as shown above), check the error property of these messages (which will be None in the case of no error) and proceed accordingly.

 Tool Filtering